T. G. O'Quinn

 OverviewAI-generated summary

-T. G. O'Quinn's research focuses on the impact of processing and storage conditions on meat quality.
-This work investigates how accelerated aging, at varying temperatures and time points, affects the quality and enzyme activity of lower-quality beef cuts.
-Additionally, O'Quinn's research has examined the effects of incorporating egg powder from hens immunized against Phospholipase α2 on the shelf life of ground striploin.
-These studies contribute to understanding methods for extending the usability and maintaining the quality of meat products.
-O'Quinn has collaborated with researchers J. L. Vipham, M. D. Chao, and H. Aufdemberge, all from the Arkansas Agricultural Experiment Station, on shared publications.
+T. G. O'Quinn's research focuses on enhancing the quality and shelf life of meat products through various scientific interventions.
+Their work has investigated the impact of accelerated aging processes, specifically varying temperature and time points, on the quality attributes and enzyme activity within lower-quality beef cuts.
+Additionally, O'Quinn has explored the effects of incorporating egg powder derived from hens immunized against phospholipase α2 on the shelf life of ground striploin.
+This research contributes to understanding methods for preserving meat quality and extending its usability.

 Metrics